warren-bank/SortedList/README.md

 <tr><th>max</th>
 <td>number</td>
 <td>
-restricts the maximum length of the list.<br>
+Restricts the maximum length of the list.
-truncates from the end of the list.<br>
+Truncates from the end of the list.
-if list is sorted in 'ascending' order, then larger values are lost. if list is sorted in 'descending' order, then smaller values are lost.
+If list is sorted in 'ascending' order, then larger values are lost.
+If list is sorted in 'descending' order, then smaller values are lost.
 </td>
 <td>100</td>
 <td></td>